veathprakash/veathprakash/README.md

 - 👋 Hi, I’m @veathprakash
-- 👀 I’m interested in
+- 👀 I’m interested in PRESENTATITON
 - 🌱 I’m currently learning MECHANICAL ENGINEERING
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...